alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-card-that-transfers-money-from-buyer-account-immediately.md

 hijri: Muharram 12, 1442 AH
 lang: en
 category: [transaction]
-excerpt: "We would like your Eminence to advise us regarding using Saudi Payments Network (SPAN).
+summary: "We would like your Eminence to advise us regarding using Saudi Payments Network (SPAN).
 For example, a person buys items from a store that cost 150 riyals, he presents the card to the seller who passes it through a machine and the required money is immediately deducted from the customer's account and is added to the seller's account before the customer leaves the store."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz